lorenanda/psych-verbs/README.md

 ## Data analysis
 I analyzed and visualized the collected data with Python, in three main parts:
-- descriptive analysis (by experiencer, emotion category, and verb)
+- descriptive analysis (by experiencer, emotion domain, rating feature, and verb)
-- clustering
+- clustering (K-Means)
-- classification.
+- classification (KNN).

-For this, I employed different libraries: pandas, seaborn, scikit-learn,
+For this, I employed different libraries: pandas, seaborn, scikit-learn.

 The complete data analysis can be found in the [psych-verbs Jupyther Notebook](https://github.com/lorenanda/psych-verbs/blob/master/psych-verbs.ipynb).

+## Findings
+- While OE and SE verbs have similar Duration and Arousal values, they differ significantly in terms of Valence.
+OE verbs have low Valence (mean 2.18, median 1.75), whereas SE verbs have positive Valence (mean 3.19, median 3.55).
+This means that emotions that are caused by external factors are perceived as negative, whereas emotions that arise within the experiencer are rather positive.
+- The emotions that last longest express Happiness in SE form, and the shortes ones express Fear in SE form.
+- The verbs with extreme Arousal levels express Happiness but also Sadness, in both OE and SE form.
+The most intense emotions, both positive and negative, belong to the Happiness and Sadness domains.
+- The most positive emotions express Surprise in OE form, while the most negative ones express Fear and Anger also in OE form.

 ## Discussion
 ### Limitations